SinadShan/PassVault/README.md

 Electron based cross-platform desktop application for managing passwords

 Store and manage your passwords on your local machine.
-This desktop application solves the problem of forgotten passwords and/or helps with your heedless behaviour of same-password-for-all-sites.
+This desktop application solves the problem of forgotten passwords and helps with your heedless behaviour of same-password-for-all-sites.

 With the help of this application you can confidently set unique and complex passwords and hand over the burden of remembering them to PassVault, you just have to remember a global-password.

-Basic UI and functionalities setup, more updates to follow.
+The passwords are encrypted and stored in your machine, making it super safe.

 ## Features
-* Create multiple accounts
+* Supports multiple users
 * Copy passwords to clipboard
+* Search through passwords

 ##  Contribute